Find an EyeBenefits Provider

 Please Note: EyeBenefits is not responsible or liable for any services or materials rendered by an EyeBenefits Optical location, LASIK Center, or Online Contacts Lens Order.

 All optical locations listed on the EyeBenefits website have been contracted directly with EyeBenefits.
-If an optical location is uncertain if EyeBenefits is in their system, please have them call EyeBenefits Provider Relations directly at 480-659-2850.
+If an optical location is uncertain if they are contracted with EyeBenefits, please have them call EyeBenefits Provider Relations directly at 480-659-2850.

 Provider Search Tips